LakshanaBachhav25/Personal-Finance-Manager/client/README.md

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh
 - [@vitejs/plugin-react-swc](https://github.com/vitejs/vite-plugin-react-swc) uses [SWC](https://swc.rs/) for Fast Refresh -->

-In this Personal Finance Manager project, frontend code is inside the client folder & backend code is inside server folder.
+Project Description :

-In my MERN stack project, Personal Finance Manager, users can register and log in.
-Registration data is stored in MongoDB, while login credentials are verified for authentication.
-After logging in, users are redirected to the home page, where they can add transactions using the "Add Transaction" button.
-All transactions are saved in the database and displayed on the User Interface in a table format with sorting functionality.
-Users can filter transactions by "All", "Expenses", or "Income".
-The system also allows users to delete transactions or edit them, updating the information in MongoDB after saving.
-Additionally, users can set a budget and view financial reports for better expense management.
+This Personal Finance Manager Project allows users to register and log in using email and password, displaying the logged-in user's name on their profile icon.
+On the home page, users can add transactions, and the system calculates and displays the total balance, total expenses, and total income.
+The transactions section includes a table where users can filter transactions by All, Expenses, and Income, with additional filters for All Transactions, Last Week, and Last Month.
+In the reports section, an Income vs. Expense bar graph and a category-wise expense pie chart are displayed, both filterable by All, Last Week, and Last Month.
+The budgets section enables users to set budgets for expense categories and list future payments to control spending.